mohammedjunaidn/E-Commerce_and_Sales_report/README.md

 their ongoing business.
 Overall, this improves the e-commerce business by helping teams make the right decisions.<br>
 ## Tools
 Python Libraries <br>
-- Pandas and NumPy (Data cleaning and preprocessing)
+- Pandas and NumPy (EDA, Data cleaning and preprocessing)
 - Matplotlib and seaborn (Visualization)